paigematheson14/MARCH_refgenome_blowflies/README.md

 ```

-# then meeran did the medaka polishing
+# then meeran did the medaka polishing, see his github for the code :)

 # use meryl and merqury to check some other stuff:
 need to download meryl AND merqury (https://github.com/marbl/merqury?tab=readme-ov-file#direct-installation <-- see this page for steps on how to install).
 Importantly - run this line of code to get it to work lol ```export MERQURY=$PWD``` (i.e., set the environment variable as $merqury). idk man it doesn't work without it.